GaloyMoney/dealer/GRAFANA.md

 For a current exposure level, as the liability moves higher the ratio shrinks and vice versa.

-The trading procedure regarding the Exposure Liability Ratio are as follow:
+The trading procedure regarding the Exposure Liability Ratio is as follow:
 1. if liability is zero, close (buyback) position if any
 1. if ratio is below 0.95, sell rounded number of contracts up to a ratio of 0.98
 1. if ratio is above 1.03, buyback rounded number of contracts up to a ratio of 1.00